 The best brands for sustainable, vegetarian and socially conscious shoes (that are also actually really nice)

 I’ve been concerned with protecting the environment since I was a child, but somewhere along the line I got caught up in life, and while I still really did care, I realised last year that I wasn’t doing as much as 10 year-old me would have liked.
-Although I am proud of the small changes I’ve made recently – becoming pescatarian, obsessing over recycling, using my local zero waste shop, avoiding non-sustainable palm oil – I am also very aware that in my profession as a fashion editor and writer, I have a responsibility to do better, and to share more of the information I come across in my work with you.
+Although I am proud of the changes I’ve made recently – becoming pescatarian, obsessing over recycling, using my local zero waste shop, avoiding non-sustainable palm oil, and probably most drastically giving up shopping for a year (at least) – I am also very aware that in my profession as a fashion writer, I have a responsibility to do better, and to share more of the information I come across in my work with you (I no longer write about trends as I think this is part of the problem).
 The fashion industry is the second worst polluter worldwide after fossil fuel energy production, and while there is a huge movement against fast fashion at the moment, it’s often difficult as a consumer to find all the information you need when making good choices about what to buy.

 TOP IMAGE: Zara jacket, made from 100% recycled polyester from its Join Life range, £119 (zara.com); Hobbs checked trousers (old); Allbirds wool runners, £95 (allbirds.co.uk).
 ABOVE: Cords, Arket, £59 ([AD] arket.com); sneakers, $96, Panafrica (gift; panafrica-store.com)

-So for my first post of the new year, I wanted to put together a comprehensive guide to buying sustainable and ethical footwear, broken down into easy sections that I hope you will refer back to regularly.
+I wanted to put together a comprehensive guide to buying sustainable and ethical footwear, broken down into easy sections that I hope you will refer back to regularly.
 It’s quite long!
 But I wanted to have everything in the same place so it’s easy to find when you need it.
 What I hope this guide will do is give you options that work for the area you are particularly interested in when trying to buy better, whether that’s sustainability or animal welfare.
-Often with one positive, you gain a negative – for example, many non-animal materials are derived from petroleum – but all of these brands are doing something positive, and that should be celebrated.
-The easiest way that we as consumers can tell brands that we care about this stuff (and we really should: if we don’t make huge changes to our effect on the climate in the next 12 years there could be catastrophic results) is by using our wallets.
+Often with one positive, you gain a negative – for example, many non-animal materials are made from plastic – but all of these brands are doing something positive, and that should be celebrated.
+The easiest way that we as consumers can tell brands that we care about this stuff (and we really should: if we don’t make huge changes to our effect on the climate in the next 10 years there could be catastrophic results) is by using our wallets.
 I will keep this post pinned to my homepage, and will update it regularly when I hear of new ethical or eco brands, or existing brands that have changed their practices and are doing better.
 And if you hear of any yourself, please do let me know!

 (NB There are some crossovers between categories, so I have included a key next to each brand name.
 Blue for Eco, green for Veggie and pink for Ethical.
 Top marks to those which hit all three)